arambazamba/ng-adv/labs/lab-05/readme.md

 ## Tasks

 -   Setup a basic signal store
-- Load food using `@ngrx/signal Signal Store`
+-   Provide CRUD and loading for food using `@ngrx/signal Signal Store`
 -   Implement a container presenter pattern using signals and `input signals`

 ### Setup a basic signal store

 -   Install `@ngrx/signal`:

     ```bash
     npm i -S @ngrx/signal
     ```

 -   Add a `food/food.model.ts` to the project.
 You could copy this file from a previous lab:

     ```typescript
     export class FoodItem {